replicatedhq/kURL/docs/arch/adr-007-remove-k3s-and-rke2.md

 ## Consequences

-We recommend the Replicated customers wanting to install on K3s or RKE2 pursue an existing cluster install method for their Kubernetes application.
+* We recommend the Replicated customers wanting to install on K3s or RKE2 pursue an existing cluster install method for their Kubernetes application.
+* Remove K3s and RKE2 documentation from kurl.sh